srilakshmi644/linux/Linux-Notes/week-3.md

 Talk about what they see.
 The point isn't to understand every line — it's to realize **config files are just text files** they could edit if they wanted.

 ### 8. Find the Needle
-Create a folder with 5 text files.
-Put the word "treasure" inside one of them, somewhere in the middle.
-Have them find which file contains it using:
+Use the pre-made `hunt` folder.
+Find which file contains "treasure":

 ```
-grep -r "treasure" foldername
+grep -r "treasure" hunt/
 ```

+The output will show both the filename and the matching line.
+Explain how this works on huge codebases too — `grep -r` is one of the most-used commands in real life.

 ### 9. The Diff Drill
-- Copy `shopping.txt` to `shopping-v2.txt`
+- Copy the shopping list: `cp shopping.txt shopping-v2.txt`
+  - (First regenerate `shopping.txt` from the setup block if you overwrote it earlier)
 - Open `shopping-v2.txt` in `nano` and change 2 lines
 - Run `diff shopping.txt shopping-v2.txt`
 - Read the output together — this is how programmers track changes

-### 10. The Mini Journal
+### 10. The Mini Journal Project
 End the week with a small real-world project:
-- Create a folder called `journal`
+- Create a folder called `journal`: `mkdir ~/journal`
-- Each day, create a new file like `2026-05-13.txt` using `nano`
+- Create today's entry: `nano ~/journal/2026-05-13.txt`
-- Write a few lines
+- Write a few sentences — include the word "happy" somewhere
+- Do this for 2 or 3 different dates (use any date filenames)
-- Use `ls` to see the growing collection
+- Use `ls ~/journal` to see the collection grow
-- Use `grep -r "happy" journal/` to find all entries where they wrote about being happy
+- Use `grep -r "happy" ~/journal/` to find all entries where they wrote about being happy

+This is a real, useful thing they can keep doing forever.
+That's the point.

 ---